w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This success criterion would be satisfied in cases where:

-* Content is implemented using HTML or XML (per the WCAG errata.)
+* Content is implemented using HTML or XML (as outlined in the [WCAG 2.1 note on 4.1.1](https://www.w3.org/TR/WCAG21/#h-note-27) and the [WCAG 2.0 editorial errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) in the thirteenth list item)
 * Non-web documents or software are not authored using a markup language.
 * Non-web documents or software are authored using a markup language, but accessibility information is exposed via platform accessibility APIs, not by making the markup itself available to assistive technologies.
 </div>